 NCERT Book Solutions for Class 9 History Chapter 4 – Free PDF Download

 The Britishers believed that the Indian farmers were destroying the forests with their agricultural practices.
 They wanted to cultivate the forests by themselves and perform scientific forestry.
 So, in order to restrict the farmer, the British people made various laws to restrict the use of these forests, but they continued to exploit the forests for their commercial purpose.
-Forest Society and Colonialism chapter elaborately explain the facts related to the topic.
+The Forest Society and Colonialism Chapter elaborately explains the facts related to the topic.
 The questions that are provided in the chapter to practise are crucial from the exam point of view.
 Our BYJU’S subject experts have solved the NCERT Solutions for Class 9 History Chapter 4.
 The answers provided here are accurate and very well explained.

 NCERT Solutions for Class 9 History Chapter 4 – Forest Society and Colonialism